The 80-hour Wilderness First Responder and Intermediate First Aid Blended programs are designed for individuals who:

 - Abdominal trauma

-- Lightning
+- Lightning caused injuries

-- Heat injuries and dehydration, including oral re-hydration guidelines
+- Environmental Emergencies, including oral re-hydration guidelines

 - Allergies and anaphylaxis, including use of an Epi-pen